-Manaksia's Business model evolves around offering highly value-added steel products.
+Manaksia's Business modelevolves around offering highly value-added steel products.
 Plant and Machinery required to manufacture such Products are far more modern and technologically advanced.
 Manufacturing of these products requires great attention to various parameters to ensure that the required characteristics by the customers are achieved.
-Various special input raw materials like Paint and Chemicals are regularly purchased from internationally renowned Leading manufacturers and global experts like Nippon Paints, Kansai Nerolac, HENKEL and BASF etc. This high versatility in product characteristics makes it possible for us to offer tailor made solutions as per each customer's requirement.
+Various special input raw materials like Paint and Chemicals are regularly purchased from internationally renowned Leading manufacturers and global experts like Nippon Paints, Kansai Nerolac, HENKEL and BASF etc.This high versatility in product characteristics makes it possible for us to offer tailor made solutions as per each customer's requirement.

-Apart from the metals operation in Kutch, Manaksia Coated Metals & Industries Ltd. also produces Mosquito Repellent Coils in Bhopal, Guwahati, and Hyderabad, and has also recently started a contract manufacturing operation with Reckitt Benckiser to produce Ultramarine Blue Powder in Bhopal.
+Apart from the metals operation in Kutch, Manaksia Coated Metals & Industries Ltd. also produces Mosquito Repellent Coils in Guwahati and produces Ultramarine Blue Powder in Bhopal under contract manufacturing for Reckitt Benckiser India.